 The rarity of each art depends on the presence of rarity features like Context, WallExtend, WallCount, Pool, Tree, 3D-view, etc.

 Facets explore how light intersections and polyhedra intersections interact with each other in a 3D space.
 All the NFT arts in this collection are live artworks.

-You can interact with the content in easy by animating them, rotating the shapes, zooming in and out, panning images, etc. The animated view of these NFTs requires higher GPU processing power for high-quality display.
+You can easily interact with the content by animating them, rotating the shapes, zooming in and out, panning images, etc. The animated view of these NFTs requires a powerful GPU and high-quality display.

 Stations by Fernando Jerez is yet another animated and live NFT artwork project.
 You can interact with the space station-like objects directly on the browser.

 The generative art coder has used official architectural plans to build 900 space stations on an algorithm.
 Depending on the hash code of your mint transaction, you could get a space station of variable Class, Faction, and Activity.

 Art Blocks Presents comprises NFT projects screened by the Art Blocks team but which don’t go through the same vetting process as those from the Curated collection.